clipchak/YouTubePlaylistToSpotifyPlaylist/README.md

 or if using [PyCharm IDE](https://www.jetbrains.com/pycharm/), it will ask you to install the dependencies automatically.

 2. Add your Spotify User ID and Oauth Token from Spotfiy to the secrets.py file
-   * Your Spotify User ID is just the name you used to make your Spotify account
+   * Your Spotify User ID is just the name you created your Spotify account
+   * To get your Spotify Oauth token visit this url here: [Get Oauth](https://developer.spotify.com/console/post-playlists/) and click the Get Token button